davidcsisk/ms_in_datascience/ReadMe.md

 Master of Science in Data Science
 Eastern University

-Various example files and homework from the MS program
+This includes various example files and homework from the MS program